cwilbur/wdi_11_test_driven_development/README.md

 (Nitpick time: **refactoring** is when you rearrange and simplify code that's covered by tests.
 When you don't have tests, it's not **refactoring**, it's **rewriting**, which sounds much more sloppy and risky than refactoring.
 Because it is.
 Don't let your colleagues get away with sloppy language and self-delusion.)

+## Demo: Prime Factors  (You get to watch)

+Every number can be expressed as the product of a set of prime factors.
+Write a function that takes a number and returns a list of its prime factors.

-## Demonstration:  Arithmetic expression calculator]
+## Demo:  Arithmetic expression calculator]

 The task: to create a function that takes a string with an arithmetic expression in it, and calculate the result.

 The mathematical operators we recognize are (), +, -, *, /.
 Numbers will all be integers, though they may be negative, and they may be large.
 The function can expect that the expression will be valid.

 ## Lab One